The Art Museum Insider: Feel Confident with Art

 About the author

-I’m Alexandra, an independent art historian from the New York City area.
+I’m Alexandra, an independent art historian from the United States.
 I have a B.A. (with honors) in art history and the wholehearted belief that looking at art can enrich every person’s life.
-That’s why I’ve made it my mission to make historical art and architecture feel accessible to everyone by giving clear explanations and usable advice in plain English – without dumbing things down.
-Click here to learn more about me.
+That’s why I’ve made it my mission to make historical art and architecture feel accessible to everyone by giving clear, useful explanations in plain English – without dumbing things down.

 Accolades